לשדרוג האתר למשך שבוע שלח את הכתוב באדום שדרג 15005 למספר 1315 עלות הודעה 10 ש"ח

 THANKS TO EVERYONE WHO BELIEVED IN US AND HELPED US -

-ANONYMOUS FRIEND (ENGLAND), TUVIA SCHWARTZ (ISRAEL), MARK PAVLOVSKY (ISRAEL-GERMANY), OFRA ALYAGON (ISRAEL), ALEXANDER VINNIKOV (RUSSIA), IOSIF BRENER (RUSSIA), AVIDOV LIPSKER (ISRAEL), ANAT ADERET (ISRAEL), TAMAR SADE (ISRAEL), ALEXANDER SHERMAN (RUSSIA), VADIM KATSMAN (RUSSIA), MIKE ARONSON (ISRAEL), MORDEKHAI & ESTHER SHEINER (RUSSIA), ROMAN LEDER (RUSSIA), ALIK & LIKA FRENKEL (RUSSIA), HAVIV RETTIG (ISRAEL), BENI MER (ISRAEL), ITZIK GOTTESMAN (USA)
+ANONYMOUS FRIEND (ENGLAND), TUVIA SCHWARTZ (ISRAEL), MARK PAVLOVSKY (ISRAEL-GERMANY), OFRA ALYAGON (ISRAEL), ALEXANDER VINNIKOV (RUSSIA), IOSIF BRENER (RUSSIA), ANAT ADERET (ISRAEL), TAMAR SADE (ISRAEL), ALEXANDER SHERMAN (RUSSIA), VADIM KATSMAN (RUSSIA), MIKE ARONSON (ISRAEL), MORDEKHAI & ESTHER SHEINER (RUSSIA), ROMAN LEDER (RUSSIA), ALIK & LIKA FRENKEL (RUSSIA), HAVIV RETTIG (ISRAEL), BENI MER (ISRAEL), ITZIK GOTTESMAN (USA)